matthew-l-weber/br2-pirouter/README.md

 All works by me are in the public domain.

 Packages `hostapd-realtek` and `xl2tp-no-openssl` are nothing but slightly modified versions of the corresponding stock Buildroot packages, so they retain their original copyright and license.

+For the licensing of the output binary image, consult the Buildroot documentation.